eclipse/mita/readme.md

 Please take a look at the Mita documentation which provides examples, a getting started guide and a language reference.

 ## Developer Resources
-* [Contributing](contributing.md): report bugs, setup your workspace, submit your changes, etc.
+* [Contributing](contributing.md): Learn how to report bugs, setup your workspace and submit your changes.
+* [Quality Guidelines](quality_guidelines.md): Learn how to write good commits and pull requests.

 ## Get in Touch
 Come and find us in our [Mattermost channel at eclipse.org](https://mattermost.eclipse.org/eclipse/channels/mita) or